wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 This section of the tutorial corresponds to the functions `TestSimpleQuadraticEqnSolver` and `TestSpecializedQuadraticEqnSolver`, which contain the kernels `SimpleQuadraticEqnSolverKernel` and `SpecializedQuadraticEqnSolverKernel` respectively.

 `SimpleQuadraticEqnSolverKernel` demonstrates a design that uses `ap_float` with arithmetic operators to compute the quadratic formula.

-After you have successfully compiled the design, open "ap_float_report.prj/reports/report.html " and open the Area Analysis page.
-Make sure you understand the resource utilization from each operation as we will compare the data to the second part of the tutorial.

 `SpecializedQuadraticEqnSolverKernel` implements the same design but with the explicit `ap_float` math functions instead of the binary operators.
 Please refer to the comments in the code to understand how each operation has been tweaked.

-See the section *Examining the reports for the Quadratic Equation Solver Kernels* below to know more about what to look for in the reports.
+To compare the resource utilization between arithmetic operators and explicit math functions, see the section *Examining the reports for the Quadratic Equation Solver Kernels* below to know more about what to look for in the reports.

 ## Key Concepts
 * `ap_float` can be used to improve the quality of results on the FPGA by leveraging various features like arbitrary precision, rounding modes, and explicit math functions.